ryanfernald/Stock-Market-Management-System/README.md

 We built our front end using a React application so in order to have this install properly we need to make sure we have npm installer and Node.js

 ### Step 1
-The can be installed online or if you prefer homebrew we can use these commands:
+The can be installed online here: `https://nodejs.org/en/download/package-manager/current` or if you prefer homebrew we can use these commands:

     brew install node